mnieber/skandha/README.md

 1. Our container uses reusable classes for Selection and Highlight.
 2. We've set up interaction between the Selection, Highlight and Inputs facets using mapping functions that are either reusable (`selectionActsOnItems`, `highlightFollowsSelection`) or generic (`mapDatas`).
-3. The interations between facets are made explicit in the TodosCtr class.
+3. The interactions between facets are made explicit in the TodosCtr class.
 This makes the interactions easier to discover than if they had been inserted directly into the facets.

 ## Logging

-The FacilityJS library allows you to inspect each facet before and after calling an operation.
+The Facility library allows you to inspect each facet before and after calling an operation.
 An operation is any facet member function that is decorated with @operation.
 You can turn on logging as follows:

 ```